This guide targets Inkdrop v5.9.0 or later.

 bunx generate-palette

-You can commit the generated palette.json
+You can commit the generated palette.json file to your repository.

 Example UI themes